navigation

 Marketing-mix 7P takes into account the importance of human resources - including employees who contribute to the direct sale of products and influence the development of the company.

-Material evidence is the factors that affect company identity and its perception by customers - e.g. logo, website, employee dress code, etc. The process, on the other hand, includes activities that relate to the quality of services - the process increases the effectiveness of the company and affects the level of customer satisfaction.
+A tangible certificate is a factor that influences the identity of the company and its perception by customers - e.g. logo, website, dress code of employees, etc. The process is an activity related to the quality of services - the process increases the effectiveness of the company and affects the level of customer satisfaction.

 Commplace PR agency